Monday Night Law

 - Bring any documents you may have that are related to your legal issue, including pictures, notes, leases and rental agreements, contracts, receipts, etc. If you only have original documents or documents that you are afraid of losing, make copies and only bring the copies to the consultation.

-- Bring a pad of paper and pen to take notes during the consultation.
+- Bring paper and pen to take notes during the consultation.

 How Long Is My Consultation With The Volunteer Lawyer?